 Infectious Disease Control

-Clinicians are key players in controlling the spread of infectious disease.
-They are typically the first to see new cases of a disease that could indicate the beginning of an epidemic.
-They must report these to public health authorities.
-At times, they are called upon to collaborate with infection control or with public health teams in order to ensure good control practices and to arrest outbreaks of infectious disease.
+Clinicians play a key role in controlling the spread of infectious disease through everyday good practices such as recommending appropriate vaccinations, judicious antibiotic prescribing, and by counselling patients on risk reduction strategies.
+They are often the first to see new cases of a disease that is reportable to public health authorities.
+Occasionally, astute clinicians may see cases that that could indicate the beginning of an outbreak.
+And at times they are called upon to collaborate with infection control or with public health teams to ensure good control practices and to arrest outbreaks of infectious disease.
 Clinicians must also be aware that they themselves or the equipment they use can transmit infection to their patients and must take steps to prevent this.

-Clinicians are also in a position to recognise changing patterns of non-infectious disease, for example an unusually high number of injuries that may be associated with a change in the built environment or with popular toys and pastimes.
-In these cases, clinicians can also play a role in identifying and managing the situation, although the process for doing so may not be as clearly defined as the process for infectious diseases.
+Clinicians are also well placed to recognize changing patterns of non-infectious disease, such as an unusually high number of injuries linked to a change in the built environment or to a new toy.
+In these cases, clinicians can also play a role in identifying and managing the situation, although the procedure for doing so may not be as clearly defined as that for infectious diseases.

 After reading this chapter, you will be able to: